Read This First

 Prompt 1: Why are the weights in LLM considered trade secrets and possibly relevant to national security?

-The central claim is this: Large Language Models (LLMs) like GPT-4 are powered by deep neural networks whose performance and capabilities are largely determined by their weights —the parameters learned during the training process.
+In plain terms: Large Language Models (LLMs) like GPT-4 are powered by deep neural networks whose performance and capabilities are largely determined by their weights —the parameters learned during the training process.

 Gathering and curating large datasets.